-Before installing the AWK-3131, make sure that all items in the Package Checklist are in the box.
-You will need access to a notebook computer or PC equipped with an Ethernet port.
-The AWK-3131 has a default IP address that must be used when connecting to the device for the first time.
+Before installing the AWK-6232, make sure that all items in the Package Checklist are in the box.
+In addition, you will need access to a notebook computer or PC equipped with an Ethernet port.
+The AWK-6232 has a default IP address that you must use when connecting to the device for the first time.